-Pre/Corequisite: P (RQ) Completion of MATH-099 and completion of HS Chemistry within the last 3 years or CHEM 106 with a grade of "C" or better and placement into a college level math course, C: CHEML-111 (RQ)

-This course focuses on the study of atomic structure, periodicity, basic quantum theory, bonding, stoichiometry, thermochemistry, the gaseous state, physical changes and states of matter, properties of solutions, and acids and bases.
+Pre/Corequisite: P (RQ) Completion of HS Chemistry within the last 3 years or CHEM 106 with a grade of "C" or better and placement into a college level math course and C (RQ) CHEML-111 and E (RQ) MATH-112 states of matter, properties of solutions, and acids and bases.
 Lecture 3, Laboratory 4.

+This course focuses on the study of atomic structure, periodicity, basic quantum theory, bonding, stoichiometry, thermochemistry, the gaseous state, physical changes and